Want to find the best coverage? Most of our readers prefer Lemonade for their home insurance needs.

-It depends on the company, but you can expect an initial response between 24 and 48 hours.
+The time it takes for a home insurance claim to be processed depends on the company, but you can expect an initial response between 24 and 48 hours.

 What does home insurance cover?

 Most modern home insurance policies cover your home for nearly all risks.
 However, every policy has exclusions, among which you’ll find things like neglect, wear and tear, and ordinance or law.
 Land movement, including earthquakes, and floods are excluded as well but can be insured with a separate policy.
 Personal property and liability coverage is also part of most home insurance policies.

 What are the most common types of home insurance claims?

 Wind and hail claims top the list with nearly 40% of all home insurance claims due to these two acts of nature.
 Fire and lightning are the second most common, but claims due to fire tend to much bigger than claims dues to other types of risk.
 The possibility of a total loss is why it’s so important to insure your home for the full cost of rebuilding.
-Get a custom quote today.

 How much does home insurance typically cost?